Haim Oron

 Haim "Jumes" Oron (חיים "ג'ומס" אורון; born 26 March 1940) is an Israeli politician and former Minister of Agriculture.
-He was head of the political party Meretz, for whom he served as a member of the Knesset.
+Oron led the political party Meretz between 2008 and 2011, and served as a member of the Knesset for it and its predecessor Mapam between 1988 and 2000, and again from 2003 to 2011.

 Biography

 Oron was born in Givatayim and grew up in Ramat Gan.
 His parents emigrated from Poland before World War II.
 His father was a textile worker and his mother a housewife.
 His nickname as a boy was "Jamus" (water buffalo) and later, "Jumes" (sycamore fruit).
+He attended Tichon Hadash high school in Tel Aviv.

 Oron served in the Israel Defense Forces with the airborne Nahal unit.
 During his military service, he and his wife Nili joined kibbutz Lahav, where he taught in the high school and worked in various branches of the kibbutz economy (poultry, field crops, sausage factory, plastics factory).
 He was a member of the kibbutz committee and served as executive secretary.
 In 1968, he became secretary of the Hashomer Hatzair movement.
 He was national secretary of Kibbutz Artzi twice.

 Oron had five children - Irit, Uri, Yaniv, Assaf and Oded.
 Yaniv died in a tractor accident at the age of 4.
 Oron and his wife continue to live on the kibbutz, and his benefits as an ex-Knesset member and ex-Minister go into the collective treasury.

 Political career

 Oron was one of the founders of Peace Now (1978).
-In 1988, he was voted to the Knesset for Mapam which in 1992 merged with Ratz and Shinui as Meretz.
+He was first elected to the Knesset as a member of Mapam in 1988.
+In 1992, Mapam formed Meretz, a political alliance with Ratz and Shinui which later merged into a single party.
 In the thirteenth Knesset, he was chairman of the Ethics Committee.
-In the fourteenth Knesset, he became the leader of Meretz.

 He joined Haim Ramon in his bid for the Histadrut leadership, and after Ramon's victory, during 1995-1996, served as its treasurer.
 In 1999, Oron was appointed Minister of Agriculture in Ehud Barak's government.
-In 2000, he resigned from the Knesset, but returned after the 2003 elections.
+In 2000, he resigned from the Knesset to better carry out his duties as a Minister.
+He returned to the Knesset after the 2003 elections.

-After Yossi Beilin resigned as Meretz leader, Oron was elected as party chairman.
-He headed the party's list in the 2009 elections on 10 February, but saw the party reduced to just three seats.
-On 14 February 300 Meretz members signed a petition urging Oron to resign, while a second petition signed by 400 other party members, including Shulamit Aloni and Yossi Beilin, called for him to stay.
+In 2007, Oron decided to challenge incumbent leader Yossi Beilin in the following year's leadership election.
+Beilin withdrew from the race that December, and Oron was elected his successor.
+He headed the party's list in the 2009 elections, but saw the party reduced to just three seats.
+Several days after the election, on 14 February, 300 Meretz members signed a petition urging Oron to resign, while a second petition signed by 400 other party members, including Shulamit Aloni and Yossi Beilin, called for him to stay.
 The next day, Oron said he decided not to resign, saying: "For me, responsibility means working toward the rehabilitation of Meretz".

-In early 2011 Oron announced he would quit Knesset within few months, before formally resigning his seat on 23 March.
+In January 2011 Oron announced he would resign from the Knesset within a few months, before formally resigning his seat on 23 March.
+He remained the leader of Meretz until Zehava Galon was elected to replace him in February 2012.